paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-163-military-claims.md

 <a id="section-2733a"></a>
 ## § 2733a.
 Medical malpractice claims by members of the uniformed services
-**(a) In General.—** Consistent with this section and under such regulations as the Secretary of Defense shall prescribe under subsection (g), the Secretary may allow, settle, and pay a claim against the United States for personal injury or death incident to the service of a member of the uniformed services that was caused by the medical malpractice of a Department of Defense health care provider.
+**(a) In General.—** Consistent with this section and under such regulations as the Secretary of Defense shall prescribe under subsection (h), the Secretary may allow, settle, and pay a claim against the United States for personal injury or death incident to the service of a member of the uniformed services that was caused by the medical malpractice of a Department of Defense health care provider.

 **(b) Requirement for Claims.—** A claim may be allowed, settled, and paid under subsection (a) only if—